adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 ************

-On this page we list concepts and data structures, that are essential for understanding of wulfric's scope, with code examples.
+On this page we list concepts and data structures, that are essential for understanding of wulfric's scope.
+And give some some code examples for each.

 .. _user-guide_usage_key-concepts_cell: